 Local Partner: Hospital for the Rehabilitation of Disabled Children (HRDC)

-This project will provide surgeries and rehabilitation to those persons with disabilities most in need, restoring lives so they can achieve their full potential.
+Children and adults with physical disabilities in Nepal face many barriers to education and employment owing to the steep terrain, remoteness of villages, and cultural stigma about disability.
+This project will provide surgeries and rehabilitation to those persons with disabilities most in need, restoring lives so they can achieve their full potential like any other.

 Civil war, lack of rural medical services, and the devastating earthquake in April 2015 have added to the number of children and adults living in Nepal with disability.
 Over a third of the population living with disability have a physical impairment.
 Many remain at home in isolation, unable to participate in community life or achieve their full potential.